-- Insurance: The church is insured by Ecclesiastical.
+Insurance: The church is insured by Ecclesiastical.

-E Asbestos: An assessment by a competent person was undertaken in circa 2014 and none was found.
+B Asbestos: An assessment by a competent person was undertaken in circa 2014 and none was found.
 The PCC do not have an Asbestos Register.

-Recommendation: Create and Asbestos Register that identifies the inspection and findings.
+Recommendation: Create an Asbestos register that identifies the inspection and findings.